MiscellaneousStuff/miscellaneousstuff.github.io/_posts/2021-09-03-tlol-part-3-initial-ideas.markdown

-With this in mind, the method used to extract low-level, granular data ranging from the position of objects, the actions taken by players, gold and xp earned per second and whatever other granular spatial and temporal data we could possible want.
+With this in mind, the method used to extract low-level, granular data ranging from the position of objects, the actions taken by players, gold and xp earned per second and whatever other granular spatial and temporal data we could possibly want needs to be accessible to create this system.

-One interesting solution could be to re-purpose a tool which was originally designed for cheating to our use.
-The LViewLoL project which uses a C++ console application as a gateway between a live running League game and provides an API to take observations from a game as it's running and issue actions as the user to the game.
+One interesting solution could be to re-purpose a tool which was originally designed for cheating, to our use.
+The LViewLoL project which uses a C++ console application to provide access to a live running League game and provides an API to take observations from a game as it's running and issue actions as the user to the game.

-This also has the added benefit of allowing as to load a replay file, regardless of which patch it was played on as previous versions of clients can be saved and used to play old replays (i.e. replays which aren't on the current patch).
-We can then use LViewLoL for that patch version to process the replay files.
+This also has the added benefit of allowing as to load a replay file along with a version of LViewLoL compiled for that League patch version to process the replay file.
 LViewLol was briefly touched upon within [part 1](https://github.com/orkido/LViewLoL) of this series and will be explored further now.

 #### Solution: LViewLoL Scripting Platform